Vanilla Extract Keto Debate: Keto-Friendly Brands and Imitation Hazards

 Two small clear glass bottles of vanilla extract sit side by side on a white surface, both bottles have cork caps, blur nature background is also visible.

 All government endorsed pure vanilla extract is keto-approved, as it only contains vanilla bean pods, alcohol, and sometimes water.
-However, is vanilla extract keto isn’t the only thing to check for so be sure to check the ingredients and organic certification too.
+However, ensuring that vanilla extract is keto-friendly isn’t the only consideration; be sure to check the ingredients and organic certification too.

 Frequently Asked Questions